 So, to stop our toothbrushes ending up littering the oceans, we’ve made the switch to bamboo alternatives.
 Cheap and, most importantly, biodegradable, these gems will break down completely after they’ve been thrown away – no more sandy toothbrushes brushing up the shoreline!

 One slight problem is that it’s sometimes difficult to find bamboo toothbrushes for sale in Asia, so be sure to pack some in your bag before leaving, and when you see them being sold, grab a few and stock up (they don’t weigh much).
-Also, it might be that in some makes, the bristles are plastic – if this is the case, just snap off the top and pop that in bin before composting the handle – at least it’s reducing some of the waste!Check out this great set of bamboo toothbrushes on Amazon.
+Also, it might be that in some makes, the bristles are plastic – if this is the case, just snap off the top and pop that in bin before composting the handle – at least it’s reducing some of the waste!Check out this great set of bamboo toothbrushes.

 3. Reusable Canvas Bag